 One of the most incredible experiences in Italy is stepping out of the Santa Lucia train station and witnessing the beauty of Venice.
-It feels like traveling back in time to an era before automobiles, where the only way to travel is by boat or on foot.
+It feels like traveling to a time before automobiles, where the only way to travel is by boat or on foot.

-Of course, Venice's transportation is unique and very different from that of most cities; therefore, getting to know the different means of transportation in this city is synonymous with getting to know Venice.
-In this guide I will explain all the options you have to get around in this dream archipelago.
+Of course, Venice's transportation is unique and very different from most cities; therefore, knowing the different means of transportation in this city is synonymous with getting to know Venice.
+In this guide I will explain all the options you have to get around this dream archipelago.

 Getting around Venice on foot

-Walking is probably still the best way to get around Venice's six sestieri (districts into which Venice is divided).
-The city of the Lagoon is relatively small.(Getting from the Santa Lucia train station to St. Mark's Square will take you only about thirty minutes on foot.
-To give you an idea, this is one of the longest walks).
-And its main sights are usually well marked and easy to find, although you should probably arm yourself with a good GPS and a good map to go more quietly.
+Walking is probably still the best way to get around Venice's six sestieri (districts into which the city is divided).
+The city of the Lagoon is relatively small (getting from Santa Lucia train station to St. Mark's Square will only take you about thirty minutes on foot, and this is one of the longest walks) and its main sights are usually well marked and easy to find.

 Walking along the canals is definitely a unique experience in itself and will allow you to discover hidden corners and squares that would otherwise be impossible to reach.
 Following along the same lines, it also gives you the possibility to see the small bridges and canals of Venice, get to know better the atmosphere of each area, the culture of the Venetians and the habits from a closer perspective.

-You don't have to worry about the acqua alta either: the city deploys walkways in case the streets get flooded, although it would be advisable to bring some rain boots ready to use, especially if you go in winter to Venice or autumn to Venice.
-In any case I leave you this post about some tips for your trip to Venice.
+You don't have to worry about high water either: the city deploys walkways in case the streets get flooded, although it would be advisable to bring some rain boots ready to wear, especially if you go in autumn or winter to Venice to Venice.
+In any case, I leave you with this post on some tips for your trip to Venice.

 Getting around Venice by vaporetto

-If walking is not your thing, the most recommendable and cost-effective option is to travel by water bus or vaporetto, the public service runs 24 hours a day, 7 days a week, all year round.
-During the day, the water buses along the Grand Canal run less than 10 minutes a day, not bad for those of us who are used to the big cities!
+If walking is not your thing, the most recommended and cost-effective option is to get around by water bus or vaporetto.
+The public service runs 24 hours a day, 7 days a week, all year round.
+During the day, the water buses that run along the Grand Canal have a frequency of less than 10 minutes.
 However, to reach the islands of Murano and Burano the maximum frequency is every 20 minutes.
 And, during the night, the frequencies or waiting times are doubled.

 Bus in Venice

-In Venice the bus can only get you from Marco Polo airport to Piazzale Roma by taking bus 5 operated by ACTV.
-I have to tell you that this is the last part of Venice navigable by car, at this point you can only move on foot or by water.
+In Venice, the bus can only take you from Marco Polo airport to Piazzale Roma by taking bus 5 operated by ACTV.
+I have to tell you that this is the last part of Venice navigable by car; at this point, you can only get around on foot or by water.

-The bus takes about 25 minutes between the airport and Piazzale Roma (the bus runs every 15 minutes).
-There are luggage racks in the lounge area, so you will need to take your luggage on board.
+The bus takes about 25 minutes between the airport and Piazzale Roma and leaves every 15 minutes.
+There are luggage racks in the living area, so you will need to take your luggage on board.

 You can also take the buses operated by ATVO.
 These leave every 30 minutes and have storage so you don't have to worry about carrying your luggage on board the bus.
 You can buy tickets at the airport on arrival from the ticket machines, or online if you know roughly when you will arrive.

-For more information visit the article on transfers between the airport and Venice.
+For more information, please visit the article on airport transfers to Venice.

 Getting around Venice by gondola

-Sharing a gondola is always a good solution to lower prices, although you can't transport as many people as a water cab, and a gondola can carry up to 6 people, including the gondoliere.
+Sharing a gondola is always a good solution to lower prices, although you can't transport as many people as in a water cab.
+A gondola can carry up to 6 people, including the gondoliere.

 You can find gondolas all over the city.
-The rides offer beautiful views of the surroundings, passing by the Grand Canal and some of the most important bridges and monuments of Venice.
+The rides offer beautiful views of the surroundings, passing by the Grand Canal and some of Venice' s most important bridges and monuments.
 Undoubtedly the great advantage of the gondolas is that they give you the opportunity to explore narrow canals and beautiful areas of the city that you would not otherwise see.
-They may not be the best means of transportation to use; however, if you are looking for pleasure and sightseeing at the same time, then they are recommended.
+They may not be the best means of transportation; however, if you are looking for pleasure and sightseeing at the same time, then they are recommended.

-Remember that there are only four bridges that cross the Grand Canal; therefore, instead of traveling a long distance in search of a bridge as a lifeline and then repeating the route in reverse, I recommend you to get on a traghetto as the Venetians do at one of the seven stops along the Grand Canal.
+Remember that there are only four bridges crossing the Grand Canal; therefore, instead of traveling a long distance in search of a bridge as a lifeline and then repeating the route in reverse, I recommend you better board a traghetto as the Venetians do at one of the seven stops along the Grand Canal.
 The traghetti carry passengers back and forth from one bank to the other continuously and their gondola drivers do not sing or wear striped shirts, hence a way of getting around Venice that is more transport-oriented and less artistic or touristy.

 Getting around Venice by water cab

-As you can see, cabs are much more expensive than public transportation, but they are also the only luxurious and private way to move on the water.
-In addition, a water cab will make your trip take much less time and not precisely because of the speed, but because it goes straight to the destination.
+Cabs are much more expensive than public transportation, but they are also the only luxurious and private way to get around on the water.
+In addition, a water cab will make your trip last much less time and not precisely because of the speed, but because it goes straight to the destination.

-The ferry is an excellent option if you want to move from end to end without stopping so much: Prices depend a bit on where and how far you want to go, although it must also be said that they are usually updated over time.
+The ferry is an excellent option if you want to move from end to end without stopping so much.
+Prices depend a bit on where you want to get to and from, although it should also be said that they are usually updated over time.
 However, as a reference, the minimum price to get on is 8€ per person.

-The only boats in Venice for which tickets apply are the vaporetti , as all other boats require a direct payment which varies in price depending on the duration or distance of the trip.
-If you are interested in vaporetti tickets you can buy different tickets depending on your stay.
-The single tickets will serve you very well in case you are going to Venice for only one day; if you are going to be in Venice for 3 days or more I recommend the daily passes; and in case you are going to be in Venice for more than 7 days, you might be better off with the weekly passes.
+The only boats in Venice for which tickets apply are the vaporetti , as all other boats require a direct payment that varies in price depending on the duration or distance of the trip.
+If you are interested in vaporetti tickets you can buy different tickets depending on your stay:

-After purchasing a ticket, you must validate it before boarding the vaporetto.
-Validation machines are usually located at the edge of the walkway leading to the actual vaporetto stop, and upon validation a time stamp will appear on your ticket.
-I recommend you not to cheat and validate when you have to regardless of whether you are asked to show your ticket or not.
+After buying a ticket, you must validate it before getting on the vaporetto.
+The validation machines are usually located on the edge of the walkway leading to the actual vaporetto stop, and upon validation a time stamp will appear on your ticket.
+I recommend you not to cheat and validate when you have to regardless of whether you are asked to show your ticket, or not.

 How do Venetians get around Venice?

-Most of the time, Venetians prefer to get around on foot.
-Most Venetians use public transportation only when necessary.
-An example of this is when they need to cross the water.
+Most of the time, Venetians prefer to get around on foot and only use public transportation when necessary, for example, when they need to cross the water.

 Getting around on foot is the fastest and most efficient means of transportation in Venice, as long as you know how to get to your destination, of course!